adityavm/webpack-config-basic-dev/README.md

 # webpack-config-basic-dev

-Basic Webpack config with React, SASS, HMR and optional ESLint support.
+Basic Webpack config with React, SASS, HMR and optional ESLint and Stylelint support.

 ## Usage